TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ## Beliefs
 ### The Almighty
 For more on The Almighty, see [[/wiki/Honor#Influence]].
-In Vorin religion, people believe in the [[Almighty\|Almighty]], the force of good and creator of mankind, along with animals and plantlife and Roshar itself.
+In Vorin religion, people believe in the [[Almighty\|Almighty]], the force of good and creator of mankind and the Dawnsingers, along with animals and plantlife and Roshar itself.
 The Almighty is held to be all-powerful, all-knowing, immortal, and all-benevolent.
 The glory of Almighty is such that anyone looking upon him would immediately burn to ash.
 As such, he is typically represented by the divine prism with ten facets, one for each of the Heralds.
 He is also represented with the Double Eye of the Almighty, which represents him and the world itself.
-These appears to be a manifestation of .
+These appear to be a manifestation of .
 The Almighty is believed to have ten holy names; including his tenth name, Elithanathile or *He who Transforms*; which is allowed only to be spoken by members of the Ardentia.
 It is believed that the Almighty exists within all people.
 Adherents of Vorinism believe that the Almighty is also responsible for sorting out the dead and deciding on their afterlife.
 To achieve the results one desires, one has to pick a Calling - a purpose in life - and a Glory, an aspect of the Almighty that one strives to emulate.
 It is believed these talents are granted to one by the Almighty himself.
 He is believed to accept the excellence of all men and women, regardless of what they do.